Nuestra Señora de la Candelaria de Jaro: History

 Tradition recounts the statue's first appearance in 1587, when a group of fishermen found it floating in the Iloilo River.
 The fishermen initially could not lift the image due to its weight, but when they decided to bring it to Jaro, the image suddenly became easier to carry.
 The statue was initially placed in a small niche near the apex of the local church's central spire.
 Folklore speaks of the statue's growth in size over the centuries, to the point that it was transferred to the balcony.
 The image's shrine is accessible today by a flight of steps attached to the cathedral's northeastern façade.

-The statue was declared patroness of the Western Visayas by Pope John Paul II who, in person, canonically crowned this image on 21 February 1981, during his first Apostolic Visit to the Philippines.
+The statue was declared patroness of the Western Visayas by Pope John Paul II who, in person, canonically crowned this image on February 20, 1981, during his first Apostolic Visit to the Philippines.
 It is thus the only Marian statue in the Philippines personally crowned by the Pontiff (and saint) instead of a proxy legate.

 National Shrine

-Pope Pius IX authorised the canonical erection of the Diocese of Jaro on 25 May 1865.
+Pope Pius IX authorised the canonical erection of the Diocese of Jaro on May 25, 1865.
 Bishop Mariano Cuartero took possession of the diocese in 1868, and later partitioned it into nine dioceses.
 In 1874, Cuartero had the cathedral built on the site, dedicating it to Elizabeth of Hungary.

-The original edifice was among the many structures destroyed in the Lady Caycay earthquake, an 8.2 surface wave magnitude tremor which struck Panay Island on 25 January 1948.
-Pope Pius XII elevated Jaro to an archdiocese on 29 June 1951 via a papal bull, and the cathedral was fully restored by 1956 under José María Cuenco, the first Archbishop of Jaro.
+The original edifice was among the many structures destroyed in the Lady Caycay earthquake, an 8.2 surface wave magnitude tremor which struck Panay Island on January 25, 1948.
+Pope Pius XII elevated Jaro to an archdiocese on June 29, 1951, via a papal bull, and the cathedral was fully restored by 1956 under José María Cuenco, the first Archbishop of Jaro.

-In January 2012, the Catholic Bishops' Conference of the Philippines approved "National Shrine of Our Lady of the Candles" as an additional title for the cathedral.
+In January 2012, the Catholic Bishops' Conference of the Philippines approved "National Shrine of the Our Lady of Candles" as an additional title for the cathedral.